7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Monthly production (rotating 3 trays):

-- Approximately 6-8 trays per month
+- Approximately 6 to 8 trays per month

-- 12-32 ounces of fresh microgreens monthly
+- 12 to 32 ounces of fresh microgreens monthly

 Cost Per Grow (Silicone Method)